willfindlay/adaptivesec-F2020/journal/06-oct-1st.md

   similarities with the ADHIC approach is probably a good sign here.
 - I hope to use a tree structure in WARDEN for probabilistically splitting sequences.
 This approach is quite similar to ADHIC's splitting decision tree.

+Overall thoughts on the paper: The first time I read this I thought it was pretty cool.
+My security knowledge and specifically my experience in developing adaptive security mechanisms have both matured significantly since then, so I feel like I've gained a renewed appreciation for the "sophisticated simplicity" that is being explored here.
+Sort of reminds me of our discussion about pH in the last lecture, in that the original idea (lookahead pair based analysis) was chosen for its simplicity but ended up working remarkably well.

 ## Other Project Updates